-The Stanislaus Regional CERT Program educates civilians about disaster preparedness and the hazards that may impact their neighborhood.
+The Stanislaus County CERT Program educates civilians about disaster preparedness and the hazards that may impact their neighborhood.
 It will train them in basic disaster response skills needed.

 Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood and/or workplace following an event when professional responders are not immediately available to help.
 CERT members are also encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community.

 The CERT members can provide immediate assistance in their area, organize spontaneous volunteers who have not had the training, and collect disaster intelligence that will assist professional responders with prioritization and allocation of resources following a disaster.
 Since 1993 when the CERT team training was made available nationally by FEMA, communities in 28 States and Puerto Rico have conducted CERT training